Nucc/Thesaurus/README.md

 How to install
 ---

   Find your packages directory.
 If you don't know where it is, Sublime will help you.
-On OSX follow the next menu structure:
+On Windows and Linux find the Browse Packages menu, on OSX follow the next menu structure:

     1. Sublime Text 2
     2. Preferences
     3. Browse Packages

-  On Windows and Linux find the Browse Packages menu.

-  Go to this folder in your console
+  Go to this folder in console

     $ cd ~/Library/Application Support/Sublime Text 2/Packages    # on OSX